 In Japan's money markets, interest rates have been stable at low levels, including those for longer term rates.
 The overnight call rate (uncollateralized) has been below the 0.1 percent level.
-Regarding interest rates on term instruments, the T-Bill rate (3-month) rose slightly and has recently been moving at around 0.1 percent.
+Regarding interest rates on term instruments, the T-Bill rate (3-month) has fallen slightly and has been below the 0.1 percent level.
 The Euroyen interest rate (3-month) has been more or less flat.
-Interest rates on Euroyen futures have moved slightly upward, primarily in those with distant contracts (Chart 36).
-In U.S. dollar funding, the LIBOR-OIS spread for the dollar has basically been more or less flat (Chart 37).
+Interest rates on Euroyen futures have been virtually level (Chart 39).
+In U.S. dollar funding, the LIBOR-OIS spread for the dollar has basically been more or less flat (Chart 40).

-Yields on 10-year government bonds (newly issued 10-year JGB) have moved upward, in light of the rise in U.S. and European long-term interest rates as well as in Japanese stock prices; they are currently moving at around 0.85 percent (Chart 38).
+Yields on 10-year government bonds (newly issued 10-year JGB) are currently moving at around 0.85 percent, albeit with fluctuations caused mainly by the rise in U.S. long-term interest rates as well as by the fall in Japanese stock prices (Chart 41).

-Yield spreads between corporate bonds and government bonds have generally been more or less flat (Chart 39).
+Yield spreads between corporate bonds and government bonds have generally been more or less flat (Chart 42).

-Stock prices have continued to trend upward, mainly due to the rise in U.S. and European stock prices together with the depreciation of the yen.
-The Nikkei 225 Stock Average is currently moving at around 15,500 yen (Chart 40).
+Stock prices have fallen mainly in response to profit-taking sales by investors.
+The Nikkei 225 Stock Average is currently moving at around 13,500 yen (Chart 43).

-In the foreign exchange market, the yen has depreciated against the U.S. dollar, mainly in response to the stronger-than-projected U.S. economic indicators and to speculation about the direction of U.S. and Japanese monetary policies; the yen is currently moving in the range of 102-103 yen against the U.S. dollar (Chart 41).
-Meanwhile, the yen has depreciated against the euro; the yen is currently moving in the range of 132-133 yen against the euro.
+In the foreign exchange market, the yen has appreciated against the U.S. dollar, partly since the yen was bought back in view of the decline in Japanese stock prices; the yen is currently moving in the range of 98-99 yen against the U.S. dollar (Chart 44).
+In these circumstances, the yen has appreciated against the euro; the yen is currently moving in the range of 130-131 yen against the euro.